Carol Kane: Early life

 Kane was born on June 18, 1952, in Cleveland, the daughter of Joy, a jazz singer, teacher, dancer, and pianist, and architect Michael Kane.
 Her family is Jewish, and her grandparents emigrated from Russia, Austria, and Poland.
 Due to her father's occupation, Kane moved frequently as a child; she briefly lived in Paris at age eight, where she began learning to speak French.
 Additionally, she resided in Haiti at age 10.
 Her parents divorced when she was 12 years old.

 She attended the Cherry Lawn School, a boarding school in Darien, Connecticut, until 1965.
 She studied theater at HB Studio and also went to the Professional Children's School in New York City.
 She became a member of both the Screen Actors Guild and the Actors' Equity Association at age 14.
 Kane made her professional theater debut in a 1966 production of The Prime of Miss Jean Brodie starring Tammy Grimes, her first job as a member of Actors' Equity.

 Career

 1971–1979: Career beginnings and early recognition

 Kane's on-screen career began while she was still a teenager, when she appeared in minor roles in films such as Desperate Characters and Mike Nichols's Carnal Knowledge in 1971, the latter of which led her to befriend lead actor Jack Nicholson.
 In 1972, she was cast in her first leading role in the Canadian production Wedding in White, where she played a teenage rape victim who is forced into marriage by her father.
-She also appeared as a sex worker in Hal Ashby's 1973 film The Last Detail, where she collaborated with Nicholson yet again.
+She also appeared as a sex worker in Hal Ashby's 1973 film The Last Detail, where she collaborated with Nicholson again.